-- The argument to the number: keyword is the specific error number you wish to catch, which can be nil (to catch all exceptions). - The argument to the do: keyword is a four-argument block you wish to execute when the error is raised. - The first argument to the four-argument block is the instance of Exception that was signaled. - The second argument to the four-argument block is always GemStoneError. - The third argument to the four-argument block is an error number. - The fourth argument to the four-argument block is the data passed in when invoking the error.
+- The argument to the category: keyword is ignored. - The argument to the number: keyword is the specific error number you wish to catch, which can be nil (to catch all exceptions).

+- The argument to the do: keyword is a four-argument block you wish to execute when the error is raised. - The first argument to the four-argument block is the instance of Exception that was signaled. - The second argument to the four-argument block is always GemStoneError. - The third argument to the four-argument block is an error number. - The fourth argument to the four-argument block is the data passed in when invoking the error.